DVSA Theory Test Practice Online

 Our online driving theory test practice helps you prepare for the official Theory test.

-DVLA Theory Test 2018 consists of two parts:
+DVSA Theory Test 2023 consists of two parts:

-When do I need to take DVLA Theory test?
+When do I need to take DVSA Theory test?

 The Theory test must be completed if you want a licence for a new category of vehicle.